(Click on the picture to get a larger version)

 The palace avoided destruction in any of the several revolutions that shook the country, a fate that le Palais des Tuileries did not escape.
 That royal palace was destroyed in the upheaval of the Paris Commune in 1871, leaving ample room for the huge Jardin des Tuileries.

-Alongside the Boulevard Saint-Michel stretching southwards there were stalls for quite a long distance, where people were selling inexpensive leather things from Morocco, purses, wallets and little bags.
+Alongside the Boulevard Saint-Michel stretching southwards there were stalls for quite a long distance, where people were selling inexpensive leather things from Morocco, purses, wallets and various uric à brac.

 There were colorful shawls and cotton shirts and jewelry.
-And you could also get smoking hot roasted chestnuts, coconuts cut in wedges and amandes pralinées, sugarcoated red almonds that your dentist would tell you never to touch.
+And you could also get smoking hot roasted chestnuts, coconuts cut in wedges and amandes pralinées, burned sugar-coated red almonds that your dentist would tell you never to touch.

-Most of the historic buildings in Paris are on the Left Bank, le Palais de Luxembourg, le Panthéon where lots of famous men and women were buried, l’Institut National des Sciences et Arts on the Quai de Conti and of course La Sorbonne and Le Collège de France in rue des Ecoles.
+Most of the historic buildings in Paris are on the Left Bank, le Palais de Luxembourg, le Panthéon where a large number f famous men and women were buried, l’Institut National des Sciences et Arts on the Quai de Conti and of course La Sorbonne and Le Collège de France in rue des Ecoles.
 Les Invalides, the War History Museum with its famous dome where you will find Napoleon’s tomb, if you are interested in this ruthless warrior, is situated on the Left Bank of the Seine, but farther west, down river.
-When I was there in 1966 with a group of American young girls there were still war invalids walking around, looking very gloomy.
-It felt spooky.
+When I was there in 1966 with my group of American young girls there were still war invalids walking around, looking very gloomy and dressed as if this was a hospital It felt spooky.
 And of course the Tour Eiffel a bit farther down river yet.

-Among those honored by the Nation and now lying buried in the Panthéon are Voltaire, Rousseau, Victor Hugo, Émile Zola, Jean Moulin, Marie Curie and many others.
+Among those honored by the Nation and now lying buried in the Panthéon are Voltaire, Rousseau, Victor Hugo, Émile Zola, Jean Moulin, Marie Curie, just to name a few.

 In the 5th and 6th arrondissements, that is le Quartier Latin, which is the part of Paris that I know the best, there were numerous small restaurants, grocery stores and butcher shops.
-I even had a small droguerie, a hardware and kitchen-ware store and also a shoe store in the square right next to my street, rue Jean de Beuavais.
+I even had a small droguerie, a hardware and kitchen-ware store and also a shoe store in the square, Place Maubert, right next to my street, rue Jean de Beuavais.
 Alas, those days are gone.

 The quartier Saint-Germain-des-Prés in the 6th arrondissement is still today a most remarkable part of the Left Bank.
 Its history and its wonderful old church, the former Abbey of Saint-Germain-des-Prés, dating from 512 AD, make it a landmark definitely not to be overlooked.